 In one of his most iconic lines, the philosopher Friedrich Nietzsche said: “He who has the why to live can bear with almost anyhow.”
 Affirming the famous French phrase =Raison d’etre, or reason for living, Nietzsche tells us that it is necessary to identify the core of one’s meaning and existence for us to continue living.

 If we look at people who have lost all hope in life, one thing is common – they see the meaninglessness in their existence.
 Because they are unable to find value and purpose, they can dismiss all thoughts of pushing forward.
 Instead of striving and conquering challenges, these individuals will usually let life pass by and not do anything at all.

 Now, why are we discussing this?
-If our topic is life after death, what does life have to do with it?
+If our topic is life after death or in the afterlife, what does life have to do with it?

 The answer is everything!

 Yes, the whole question of life after death is still centered on life itself!
 If you think of it, do we really know what happens in the afterlife?
 Of course not!
 After all, no one has been able to die and come back to life to tell us what comes after.
 Although some religions like Christianity believe that Christ himself was able to do this, the question still remains at large.

 With that, this leads us to another question – why do we even have to ask about something that we can never truly answer?